2026 Alaska gubernatorial election

 The 2026 Alaska gubernatorial election is scheduled to take place on November 3, 2026, to elect the next governor and lieutenant governor of Alaska.
-Incumbent Governor Mike Dunleavy is term-limited and ineligible to seek a third consecutive term.

-A nonpartisan blanket primary will be held on August 18, 2026, in which the four highest-placing candidates will advance to a ranked-choice general election.
+A nonpartisan top-four primary election occurred on August 18, 2026, in which four candidates would advance to a ranked-choice general election.
+Incumbent governor Mike Dunleavy is term-limited and ineligible to seek a third consecutive term.